 SILVER PALATE BANANA BREAD

-Nota bene: After a day or two, make toast out of leftover slices.
+After a day or two, make toast out of leftover slices.
 For breakfast or lunch, take a page from the Parish Cafe in Boston: top a slice with Black Forest ham and some shredded Monterey Jack cheese.
 Heat until the cheese melts.
 Serve with a tablespoon of mango chutney.
+This bread freezes well for up to 2 months.

 3/4 cup sugar